codeforboston/voiceapp311/README.md

 ## List of Current voiceapp311 Intents
-1. SetAddressIntent - This is used  set and get current addresses in the current session.
+1. SetAddressIntent - This is used set and get current addresses in the current session..
 2. TrashDayIntent - This is used to find trash and recycling pickup and collection days.
-3. SnowParkingIntent - This is used to find snow emergency parking
+3. SnowParkingIntent - This is used to find snow emergency parking.
 4. FeedbackIntent - This is used to provide feedback about the skill, including bug reports and suggestions for new intents.
 5. GetAlertsIntent - This is used to getting any alerts regarding the following services:
 	* street cleaning
 	* trash and recyclying
 	* city building hours
 	* parking meters
-	* tow alerts.
+	* tow alerts
-6. UnhandledIntent - This is used to deal with all unhandled intents
+6. UnhandledIntent - This is used to deal with all unhandled intents.